samskivert/jmustache/README.md

 --------------

-The more intrusive of these extensions, specifically the searching of parent contexts and the use of compound varables, can be disabled when creating a compiler, like so:
+The more intrusive of these extensions, specifically the searching of parent contexts and the use of compound variables, can be disabled when creating a compiler, like so:

 ```java
 Map<String,String> ctx = new HashMap<String,String>();